pranaytummalapalli/yocto_tutor/README.md

 sudo picocom -b 115200 /dev/ttyUSB0
 ```

 This way, you will be able to monitor the boot process from the very beginning.
-Once you get the **terminal ready** output, hold the S2 push button on the board near the SD Card. insert the power cord and monitor the terminal and the boot leds.
+Once you get the **terminal ready** output, hold the S2 push button on the board near the SD Card.
+Insert the power cord and monitor the terminal and the boot leds.

+If the image is flashed correctly, you should see the boot process on the picocom terminal.
+If not, reflash the image and unmount the card correctly

+The userID of the BBB is **root** and the password is empty so you can press **ENTER**.